-Parents frequently ask about strawberry marks or hemangiomas in their infants and children – will they stay? – will they grow? – will they go away?
+Parents frequently ask questions about strawberry marks -- called hemangiomas -- in their infants and children Will they stay?
+Will they grow?
+Will they go away?

-Treatment of hemangiomas is determined on an individual basis for each child as a number of factors are involved in the decision about which treatment to use.
-For many years, the mainstay of treatment has been oral corticosteroids such as prednisolone.
-About 10 years ago, propranolol was found to be more effective and is now the first-line treatment when systemic treatment is indicated.
-Fortunately, propranolol also has fewer severe side effects as compared to oral corticosteroids.
-Topical timolol is also effective in appropriate situations.
+Treatment is determined for each individual child as a number of factors are involved.
+Historically, hemangiomas were treated with oral corticosteroids such as prednisolone.
+Doctors now know that propranolol is more effective, and it is now the first-line treatment when systemic treatment is needed.
+Fortunately, propranolol also has fewer severe side effects compared to oral corticosteroids.
+Topical timolol is also used in some situations.
 Ulcerated hemangiomas require a multi-faceted approach including pain management and treatment of infection, if present.
-Once hemangiomas have stopped growing and have entered the involutional phase, any residual redness can often be treated with laser therapy.
-Excisional surgery may be required for any redundant skin.
+Once hemangiomas have stopped growing and have entered the involutional phase, any remaining redness can often be addressed with laser therapy.
+Excisional surgery may be required to remove any extra skin.

-For most patients, hemangiomas are not problematic and can be easily diagnosed and observed by your child’s pediatrician.
-Early referral and management by a pediatric dermatologist who specializes in hemangiomas is necessary for those who may require treatment.
+In most cases, hemangiomas are not problematic and can be easily diagnosed and observed by your child’s pediatrician.
+When treatment is required, early referral and management by a pediatric dermatologist who specializes in hemangiomas is highly recommended.